edom/work/edom.github.io/abdullah.md

         - Scala already tries to join parametric subtyping and inheritance subtyping.
         What is the problem with Scala?
 - Related: [functional programming research]({% link functional_programming.md %}).
+- Who is Abdullah?
+    - Abdullah a.k.a.
+Kim-Ee Yeoh is [atamo.com](https://www.atamo.com/).

 ## Research questions